top of page

 Change outdated lamps for more stylish ones and replace the bulbs with strong daylight types.
 You can also use local lamps to make rooms more atmospheric.

-Decoration should be striking and unique.
+9. Decoration and accessories - decoration should be striking and unique.
 If everything is too neutral the room could appear boring and impersonal.
 Rooms need to be atmospheric and lively.
-After considering all the advantages and disadvantage of a property, buyers choose emotionally (a buyer once said about a property they had just placed an offer for: “I don’t know why I like this house, it just feels right when I am in it”).
+After considering all the advantages and disadvantages of a property, buyers choose emotionally.
+Buyers often say that they're not sure why they like a property, it just feels right when they're in it.

-So how you get this result?
-Give the room some splash of colours, textures and patterns with furnishing and accessories.
-Feature wall, cushions, throw, a striking artwork....
+So how do you get this result?
+Give the room some splash of colour, texture and pattern with furnishing and accessories.
+Feature walls, cushions, throws, a striking artwork....
 The rule: nothing should be overwhelming or cloying.

-Rugs make rooms cosier, and homey but if you have a feature floor it is sometimes better to not hide it with a rug.
+Rugs make rooms cosier and more homely.
+However, if you have a feature floor it is sometimes better not to hide it with a rug.

 bottom of page